 Join Vagabundos del Mar & Caravanas de Mexico for one of the worlds great railway journeys to Spectacular Copper Canyon.
-For the Spring 2017 season, we are offering a 31 day trip.
+For the Spring 2018 season, we are offering a 30 day trip.
 Our tour includes a 4 day all inclusive Copper Canyon segment along with tours & meals in El Fuerte, San Carlos & Mazatlan.
 Copper Canyon in February can be cool, so unlike our competitors, we provide a nice warm week on the beach in Teacapan & Mazatlan after the Canyon, with included tours there.
 We also include a 2 day bus tour to Durango, over theherh February trip.
 You may find a schedule of this seasons Copper Canyon tours by selecting the "Tours" button above.
-If you are interested in our longer caravans, select the "Long Caravans" button above. in 2017 we will be overlapping the last 3 days of the Mazatlan carnival.
+If you are interested in our longer caravans, select the "Long Caravans" button above.
 See Copper Canyon Article.

 No RV?
 No Problem!
 Click here

 Mexican Insurance Info: Click here

 Note: Our prices are per rig based on 2 people.
 They are based on the Canadian dollar, but quoted in both US & Canadian.
 There is a reduction for singles and a surcharge for 3 or more.

 Our 2018 Copper Canyon trip leaves in mid February and is 30 days long.
 You may also stay in Mazatlan for 3 extra weeks and join our long Spring caravan on its way north in late March.

 We are associated with Vagabundos del Mar, a non-profit RV & Boat club based in Rio Vista, California.
 We operate their mainland Mexico Caravans.
 All participants have to join this club prior to the trip.
 We deduct the fee from your final payment.